 Knowledge Requirements for Using the vSphere Client SDK

-Developing extensions for the vSphere Client by using the vSphere Client SDK, requires expertise with HTML, JavaScript, and Java.
+Developing extensions for the vSphere Client by using the vSphere Client SDK, requires familiarity with HTML and JavaScript for the user interface components.
+The server components of remote plug-ins can be written using any technology you choose.